3d scanning future

 Essential Terminology

-• CMM - A mechanicaldevice, Coordinate Measuring Machine with 3D coordinates.
-Either touch probe is based or non-contact, portable or stationary, or motorised or manual.
+• CMM – A mechanical device, Coordinate Measuring Machine with 3D coordinates.
+Either touch probe is based or non-contact, portable or stationary, or motorized or manual.

 • Laser Tracker – The laser beam locates a reflective target against the measured object.
 The beam reflects the tracker by calculating the distance and angle of the location of the target.
 Later the Laser trackers come with a great option to get accuracy over more extensive measurement ranges.